 Principal Investigator Training on NIH Guidelines (Recombinant DNA and Synthetic Nucleic Acids)

-Additionally, all new Principal Investigators are required to take the Principal Investigator Training on NIH Guidelines (Recombinant DNA and Synthetic Nucleic Acids) training once.
+All new Principal Investigators are required to take the Principal Investigator Training on NIH Guidelines (Recombinant DNA and Synthetic Nucleic Acids) training once.
 There is no renewal required for this training.
 This is a requirement for all Principal Investigators regardless of whether or not they currently work with recombinant DNA and/or synthetic nucleic acids and must be completed within 3 months of a registration being approved.
-The training presentation and test can be found here.
+Please contact the IBC Office for the training presentation and quiz.

 Advanced Specialized Biosafety Training